phetsims/brand/README.md

 1. `adapted-from-phet` (the default brand) indicates that a simulation is adapted from the original PhET simulation.
 More details available in the [adapted-from-phet brand README](adapted-from-phet/README.md)
 2. `phet` The brand for simulations published on the PhET website http://phet.colorado.edu More details available in the [phet brand README](phet/README.md)
-3. `interoperable` This brand is for an interoperable PhET simulation that provides powerful input/output/logging/iframe/API features.
+3. `interoperable` This brand is for an interoperable PhET simulations that provides powerful input/output/logging/iframe/API features.
 More details available in the [interoperable brand README](interoperable/README.md)

 To build a simulation with the default brand, use:
 ```